 Chargeback fraud occurs when the owner of the card commits the crime.
 The consumer purchases an item from your store and then claims the credit as stolen, requesting a chargeback after the items or services have been delivered.
 Originally created to protect the credit card holder from unfair business practices, cyber thieves can exploit this process to their own advantage.

 The interesting aspect of chargeback fraud is its alternative name, friendly fraud.
-This term is used because sometimes the fraud is committed without the customer’s intention to commit a crime.
+This term is used because sometimes it is committed without the customer’s intention to commit a crime.
 An intentional fraudster will abuse this process to receive an item for free.

 Issuing a bank refund is not the same as requesting a return, but some customers do not know there is a difference.
 No matter the intention, the result is the same for seller.